ARMmbed/DAPLink/docs/AUTOMATED_TESTS.md

 # Automated Tests

 DAPLink has an extensive automated test suite.
-It can be run on the current development environment (Windows only) or a release package (Windows, Mac or Linux).
+It can be run on the current development environment (Windows and Linux) or a release package (Windows, Mac or Linux).
 Test results are written to the current directory and printed to the console.

 Tests are launched by running ``python test/run_test.py`` in the Python virtual environment.
 The test logic discovers connected DAPLink boards and targets only those boards.
 Likewise, it detects what firmware you have built and targets only that firmware.
 Specify --help to view testing options (``run_test.py --help``).